Time0o/fire-llvm/README.md

 ## Installation

 To build fire-llvm you will need the LLVM development libraries.
-I have tested this with Clang/LLVM version 11 and 12 minor tweaks might be needed for other versions.
+I have tested this with Clang/LLVM version 11 and 12.
+Minor tweaks might be needed for other versions.

 To build the plugin, run: